wigging/gray-scott/README.md

 ### Julia

 The `center.jl` is an example of assigning values at the center of a matrix.
 The `stencil.jl` demonstrates a two-dimensional five-point stencil.
-The Gray-Scott model is solved in `ex1_loops.jl`, `ex2_slices.jl`, and `ex3_views.jl` using loops, array slices, and views.
+The Gray-Scott model is solved in `grayscott_loops.jl`, `grayscott_slices.jl`, and `grayscott_views.jl` using loops, array slices, and views.

 ### Python

 The `laplacian.py` contains examples of calculating the Laplacian using a five-point stencil and periodic boundary conditions.
-The Gray-Scott model is solved in `ex1_slices.py` and `ex1_slices_movie.py` saves an animation of the results.
+The Gray-Scott model is solved in `grayscott_slices.py` and `grayscott_movie.py` saves an animation of the results.

 <img src="assets/fig1-python.png" width="49%"/> <img src="assets/fig2-python.png" width="49%"/>

 ### Swift

 The Swift examples are available as Xcode projects and a playground.
-The `matrix` example demonstrates a two-dimensional `Matrix` struct that makes matrix calculations easier to work with in Swift.
-The `laplacian` example calculates the Laplacian of a matrix using a five-point stencil and periodic boundary conditions.
-The `ex1-loops` runs the Gray-Scott model and saves the results to a text file.
+The `matrix` project demonstrates a two-dimensional `Matrix` struct that makes matrix calculations easier to work with in Swift.
+The `laplacian` project calculates the Laplacian of a matrix using a five-point stencil and periodic boundary conditions.
+The `grayscott` project runs the Gray-Scott model and saves the results to a text file.
 This text file can be used with NumPy and Matplotlib to plot the results.
-The `ex1-loops-jeff` playground uses a `Lattice2d` struct for solving the Gray-Scott model and uses PythonKit to plot the results.
+The `grayscott-jeff` playground uses a `Lattice2d` struct for solving the Gray-Scott model and uses PythonKit to plot the results.

 ## Contributing